1943 Lincoln Cent

 of my NLG award winning book, World's Greatest Mint Errors:

 The Mint Error News website has a 69 page report of coins struck by the U.S. Mint for foreign countries.
 It is the most comprehensive report available anywhere.
-Click here for a pdf of the 69 page report.

-Click here for a pdf of the 69 page report.
+Click here for a PDF of the 69 page report.